tataranovich/jclouds/README.md

 For more information about using or contributing to jclouds, please visit our website at [jclouds.apache.org](http://jclouds.apache.org/).

+**Note**.
+This fork contains a set of hot-fixes required for a correct work of [AI DIAL Core](https://github.com/epam/ai-dial-core/pull/719).
+We don't support APIs which AI DIAL Core doesn't use.

 License
 -------
 Copyright (C) 2009-2022 The Apache Software Foundation